Np874FHV/bistromatic/README.md

 - No more than one number allocation by operation.

-- Divisions and modulo algorithms are based on the fast exponentiation: their complexity is logarithmic in the length of the number.
+- Euclidean division and modulo algorithms are based on the fast exponentiation: their complexity is logarithmic in the length of the number.

 ## Roadmap

+- Optimize the usual division.

 - Handle bugs, but I didn't find any in my tests for the moment.